 Pre-record lectures through Panopto.
 If the labs require meeting in real-time use Zoom for synchronous discussion.
 If labs can be converted to asynchronous assignments this is preferred.
 Consult the Toolbox for help documentation on how to use Zoom and Panopto.

-I need to accept handwritten assessments from students (like Chemistry, Math, or Chinese)
+I need to accept handwritten assessments from students (like Chemistry, Math, or Chinese) online.

 Tools needed: Gradescope